 Jávea’s mild climate and its abundance of outdoor space is a huge advantage during the fall and winter seasons when people can still continue to spend time outside even with the current restrictions.

-At the moment, travelling from EU Member States and Schengen Associated countries is allowed.
-If you fly to Spain, it is mandatory to fill in a Health Control Form (FCS) associated with your trip.
+At the moment, traveling from EU Member States and Schengen Associated countries is allowed.
+If you fly to Spain, it is mandatory to carry a negative molecular test undertaken 72 hours prior to enter Spain, and to fill in a Health Control Form (FCS) associated with your trip.
 Once you complete the form, you receive a personal QR code, which you present at the Health Control of the airport of arrival in Spain.

-The main measures that have been introduced are:
+The other main measures currently in place are:

 🏠 There is no home confinement and we are pretty sure it won’t be introduced any time soon.